GrammaticalFramework/gf-eclipse-plugin/README.md

 ### Links

 - This document shall contain all collected information about the plugin.
 The most up-to-date version of this file can always be found [here](https://github.com/GrammaticalFramework/gf-eclipse-plugin/blob/master/README.md)
-- This documentation is also available at the [MOLTO Project Wiki](http://www.molto-project.eu/node/1395).
+- This documentation is also available at the [GF website](http://www.grammaticalframework.org/eclipse/) and the [MOLTO Project Wiki](http://www.molto-project.eu/node/1395).
 - Source code repository is at [github.com/GrammaticalFramework/gf-eclipse-plugin](https://github.com/GrammaticalFramework/gf-eclipse-plugin)
 - For reporting bugs and requesting features, please use the [GitHub Issue Tracker](https://github.com/GrammaticalFramework/gf-eclipse-plugin/issues)
 - Here are some [example GF projects](https://github.com/GrammaticalFramework/gf-eclipse-plugin/tree/master/workspace-demo/GF%20Project) for testing out the plugin features.